haraka/Haraka/docs/Outbound.md

 This value determines how many concurrent connections can be made to a single IP address (destination) in the pool.
 Default: 10 connections.

+* `local_mx_ok`

+Default: false.
+By default, outbound to a local IP is disabled, to avoid creating outbound loops.
+Set this to true if you want to allow outbound to local IPs.
+This is be useful if you want to deliver mail to localhost on another port.

 ### outbound.bounce\_message

 See "Bounce Messages" below for details.